-Total Interest paid to Total Working fund Ratio =
+Total Interest paid Total Interest paid to Total Working fund Ratio = Total Interest para to Total Worlding Italia Italia Total Working fund Total Working Junu

-Total Interest paid

 D. Risk Ratios

 Generally, risk means uncertainty which lies in the business transaction of investment management.
 When a firm wants to bear risk and uncertainty, profitability and effectiveness of the firm is increased.
 This ratio checks the degree of risk involved in the various financial operations.
 For this study, following risk ratios are used to analyze and interprets the financial data and investment policy.